Ice On Inside of Windows: How To Stop Frost Buildup

 Do you remember being a child during the winter months—longingly looking out the window at the fresh-fallen snow and playfully tracing a smiley face in the ice that had formed along the bottom of the window?

 Canadian winters are hard on your house and especially hard on your windows.
-Your mom and dad may have assumed back then that window ice buildup was a recurring cold weather problem that was something to be tolerated, but never resolved.
+Your mom and dad may have assumed back then that ice build up on windows was a recurring cold weather problem that was something to be tolerated, but never resolved.

 Luckily, window manufacturers have spent years uncovering the true causes of window ice buildup and have worked diligently to find solutions.
 As a homeowner yourself, you can now understand what causes window ice and can stop it before it causes major problems.